sagemath/sagewiki_to_gh-2022-10-10/days26/projects.md

 PEOPLE: Jennifer B., Jennifer P., Jennifer J., Bianca

-  * Decide if curve is attached to a modular form, and if so find it, then use that to compute L-series.
+  * Decide if curve is attached to a modular form, and if so find it, then use that to compute L-series (use Sturm bound -- see paper of Ribet with appendix by Agashe/Stein)

   * Need the analogue of Tate's algorithm to get from the Namikawa-Ueno classification to the Euler factor at the bad primes